 This infusion is usually chosen for staves.
 A DM may allow a spellcaster to gain the proficiency in infusion tools and the recipe for the purposes of making a single personalized inscribed staff (as inspiration, see Chapter 4).

+Crusader (+1 step, Weapon only).
+You enhance a melee weapon to invigorate a combatant.
+On a critical hit, a weapon infused with the Crusader infusion allows the user to spend 1 Hit Dice to heal themselves, and have the inner fire spell cast on them.
+This triggers on critical hits that are a result of natural roll (such a natural 20), and not from conditions that turn a successful attack into a critical hit (such as attacking a dying opponent).

-Deep Infusion (+1 step).
+Deep Infusion (+1 step, Weapon, Shield, or Armor only).
 For each step of rarity, add +1 to your Attack and Damage rolls with a weapon, or +1 to AC with an armor or shield, and the item is considered magical.
 This can be taken multiple times (each time adding +1 to a maximum of +3).

-Elemental Damage (Flame, Freeze, Lightning, Corrosion; weapon only).
+Elemental Damage (Flame, Freeze, Lightning, Corrosion; Weapon only).
 For each step, add 1d6 points of fire, cold, lightning, or acid (choose one) damage on a hit (maximum 3d6 with three levels).
 You can choose multiple elements, including two opposing ones.

+Health Infusion (+1 step, Armor only).
+This armor is infused with protective warding enchantments.
+So long as you are wearing this armor (and attuned to it, if it requires attunement), you gain a +5 bonus to your maximum hit points.
+This can increase rarity multiple steps, each adding 5 extra hit points (maximum +25 hit points at Artifact rarity).

-Magical Damage (Radiant, Demonic, Death, Mystic; weapon only).
+Magical Damage (Radiant, Demonic, Death, Mystic; Weapon only).
 For each step, add 1d4 points of holy, fel, shadow, or arcane (choose one) damage on a hit (maximum 3d4 with three levels).
 You can choose multiple magic damages, including two opposing ones.